croffler/hugo-test/site/content/xap102/query-paging-support-old.markdown

 Between the time an iterator is created and the time it reaches a terminal state, objects may be added by the space.
 However, an object that is removed by a next call may be added back to the iterator if its uniqueness is equivalent.
 The space may also update or remove objects that haven't yet been returned by a `next` call, and are not part of the buffered set.

-{{% comment %}}

-A match set becomes exhausted or invalidated specified by the operation that created it under the following conditions:

-- An exhausted match set is empty and will have no more entries added.
-Calling next on an exhausted match set must always return `null`.
-- Calling next on an invalidated match set may return a `non-null` value, or it may return a `NoSuchObjectException` to indicate that the match set has been invalidated.
-Once next throws a `NoSuchObjectException`, all future next calls on that instance will throw `NoSuchObjectException`.
-- Calling next on an invalidated match set does not return `null`.
-- Entries are not added to an invalidated match set.

-Between the time a match set is created and the time it reaches a terminal state, entries may be added by the space.
-However, a space object that is removed by a `next` call must not be added back to a match set (though if there is a distinct but equivalent object in the space it may be added).
-The space may also remove Entries independent of next calls.
-The conditions under which Entries will be removed independent of next calls or added after the initial creation of the match set are specified by the operation that created the match set.

-An active lease on a match set serves as a hint to the space that the client is still interested in the match set, and as a hint to the client that the match set is still functioning, i.e., if a match set is leased and the lease is active, `GSIterator` will maintain the match set and will not invalidate it.

-If the iterator lease expires or is canceled, `GSIterator` will invalidate the match set.
-Clients should not assume that the resources associated with a leased match set will be freed automatically if the match set reaches the exhausted state, but should explicitly cancel the lease.

-The `GSIterator` constructed using the following parameters:

-- Collection of SQLQuery or templates.
-- Including or excluding existing matched Entries in the space.
-- Limit.
-- Lease, Renew Lease, Cancel Lease.
-- Next (returns Entry).
-- Blocking Next (next with timeout).
-{{% /comment %}}

 ## Using GSIterator with SQLQuery